engineering-collaboration/book/docs/book/anatomy-of-a-code-change/code-review.md

 First and foremost, we remove any emotional involvement into the process and our solution.
 The initial mindset of having ones work reviewed is comparable to being back in school and expecting favorable grades.
 Pre-merge mistakes in the world of professional software engineering do not lead to a failing grade, but only to professional growth.
 We embrace all feedback in the positive intent it was typed in.

 As much as the setting is not school, it is also not a job interview.
 The statement "I do not understand what is happening here" is not solved by a detailed explanation in the PR comment section.
-Instead, we increase the readability of our work through comments, formatting, or naming, and ask whether the offending syntax is clearer now.
+Instead, we increase the readability of our work through comments, formatting, or naming, and ask whether the offending syntax is clearer after our edits.